pepetd/felipenogueira3d/content/posts/group-nodes-maya-python.md

 title: Group Nodes - Maya Python
 date: 2015-03-23T19:32:57.000+00:00
 summary: Hey guys!
-Here is a quick snippet to just group nodes under their own little group hierarchie, which will provide us with a driver group and a x_form group.
-  The x_form group is the one that contains the offset values from the parent node while the driver is the group we will use for all connections needed (sometime I even have two driver groups).
+Here is a quick snippet to just group nodes under their own little group hierarchy, which will provide us with a driver group and a xform group.
+The xform group is the one that contains the offset values from the parent node while the driver is the group we will use for all connections needed (sometime I even have two driver groups).
 categories:
 - Development
 tags: